Variance Reduced EXTRA and DIGing and Their Optimal Acceleration for Strongly Convex Decentralized Optimization: Introduction

 \subsubsection{Stochastic Decentralized Algorithms}

 To address the issue of large-scale distributed data, \citet{chen2012} and \citet{Ram-2010} extended the DGD method to the distributed stochastic gradient descent (DSGD).
-To further improve the convergence of stochastic decentralized algorithms, \citet{pushiMP} combined DSGD with gradient tracking, \citet{Mokhtari-2016} combined EXTRA with SAGA, and proposed the decentralized double stochastic averaging gradient algorithm, \citet{ranxin2019} combined gradient tracking with the VR technique, and two algorithms are proposed, namely, GT-SATA and GT-SVRG. \citet{BoyueLi2020} generalized the approximate Newton-type method called DANE with gradient tracking and variance reduction.
-See \citep{ranxin2020} for a detailed review for the non-accelerated stochastic decentralized algorithms. \citet{ADFS} proposed an accelerated decentralized stochastic algorithm called ADFS, which achieves the optimal $\bO(\sqrt{\kappa_b\kappa_c}\log\frac{1}{\epsilon})$ communication complexity.
+To further improve the convergence of stochastic decentralized algorithms, \citet{pushiMP} combined DSGD with gradient tracking, \citet{Mokhtari-2016} combined EXTRA with SAGA, and proposed the decentralized double stochastic averaging gradient algorithm, \citet{ranxin2019} combined gradient tracking with the VR technique, and two algorithms are proposed, namely, GT-SAGA and GT-SVRG. \citet{BoyueLi2020} generalized the approximate Newton-type method called DANE with gradient tracking and variance reduction.
+See \citep{ranxin2020} for a detailed review for the non-accelerated stochastic decentralized algorithms. \citet{ADFS} proposed an accelerated decentralized stochastic algorithm called ADFS for problems with finite-sum structures, which achieves the optimal $\bO(\sqrt{\kappa_b\kappa_c}\log\frac{1}{\epsilon})$ communication complexity.
 However, ADFS is a dual-based method, and it needs to compute the dual gradient at each iteration, which is expensive.
 Recently, \citet{DVR} further proposed a dual-free decentralized method with variance reduction, called DVR, which achieves the $\bO(\kappa_b\sqrt{\kappa_c}\log\frac{1}{\epsilon})$ communication complexity and the $\bO((\kappa_s+n)\log\frac{1}{\epsilon})$ stochastic gradient computation complexity.
 These complexities can be further improved to $\widetilde \bO(\sqrt{\kappa_b\kappa_c}\sqrt{\frac{n\kappa_b}{\kappa_s}}\log\frac{1}{\epsilon})$ and $\widetilde \bO((\sqrt{n\kappa_s}+n)\log\frac{1}{\epsilon})$ by the Catalyst acceleration \citep{catalyst}, respectively, where $\widetilde \bO$ hides the poly-logarithmic factor, which is at least $\bO(\log\kappa_b)$\footnote{See Proposition 17 in \citep{catalyst} and Corollary 7 in \citep{li-2019-extra}.}.
 We see that DVR-Catalyst achieves the optimal stochastic gradient computation complexity up to log factor.
 However, its communication cost is increased by a factor $\bO(\sqrt{\frac{n\kappa_b}{\kappa_s}})$ compared with ADFS, which is always much larger than 1 in machine learning applications\footnote{As discussed in Section \ref{sec:stointro} for the comparison between the VR methods and gradient descent, stochastic methods have no advantage when $\kappa_s\approx n\kappa_b$.
 We often assume $\kappa_s\ll n\kappa_b$.}, and it is of the $\bO(\sqrt{n})$ order in the worst case. \citet{ADFS} proved the $ \varOmega((\sqrt{n\kappa_s}+n)\log\frac{1}{\epsilon})$ stochastic gradient computation and the $\varOmega(\sqrt{\kappa_b\kappa_c}\log\frac{1}{\epsilon})$ communication lower bounds.
+The study on acceleration for the general stochastic problems without finite-sum structures can be found in \citep{Dvinskikh2019}, \citep{Dvinskikh20192}, and \citep{Fallah2019}.
+See the recent review \citep{Dvinskikh20193} for the accelerated stochastic decentralized algorithms.